China’s Jilin Province Bans Productions and Use of Single-Use Plastic Bags

 There has been overwhelming support for the ban throughout the Jilin Province.
 Many shoppers are fine bringing their reusable shopping bags or paying extra for biodegradable bags.
 Officials are prepared to enforce the ban should there be resistance, but so far it looks like retailers and shoppers are happy with the measure.

-Getting used to a ban can be a challenge since shoppers have to develop the habit of bringing their reusable bags when they head out to the store, so if the residents of Jilin Province can make that habit stick than this ban is poised for long-term success.
+Getting used to a ban can be a challenge since shoppers have to develop the habit of bringing their reusable bags when they head out to the store, so if the residents of Jilin Province can make that habit stick then this ban is poised for long-term success.

 Long-Term Consequences of Disposable Plastic Bags